 Spring is a great time to freshen up your home, and one area that can always benefit from a little attention is your walls.
 Even if they don’t need a new coat of paint, a good wipe-down will remove any dirt or fingerprints that have accumulated since the last time you cleaned them.
 Focus on high-use areas like staircases, landing spots, and around light switches.
 When cleaning, only use a mild soap mixed with water.
 Be sure to follow any care instructions from your paint manufacturer to avoid damaging the paint or voiding your warranty.
 A little effort now will help keep your walls looking their best all year long.

-Create a cleaning calendar (http://tipsandpix.com/?p=76) and stick to it!
-It helps you get into a routine and not lose track of more intensive housekeeping.
-You can schedule the most time-consuming tasks each month, so you don’t end up with mountains of cleaning to do and no time to do them!
-Chores like deep-cleaning the oven, or defrosting the freezer are given a specific date, so they don’t get forgotten in your busy day-to-day routine.
-Other tasks, which should take around half an hour, can be scheduled per week allowing you not to fall behind.
+A cleaning calendar is a great way to stay on top of your housekeeping tasks.
+By scheduling the most time-consuming tasks for each month, you can avoid ending up with a huge pile of cleaning to do and no time to do it!
+Plus, this way, you can make sure that all of the little tasks are getting done on a regular basis, so your home always looks its best.
+To get started, simply list all the cleaning tasks that need to be done around the house.
+Then, assign each task to a specific day or week.
+Chores like deep-cleaning the oven or defrosting the freezer are given a specific date so they don’t get forgotten in your busy day-to-day routine.
+Other tasks, which should take around half an hour, can be scheduled per week, allowing you not to fall behind.